Faith-Maduka/alx-system_engineering-devops/README.md

 #!/bin/bash
+\n
-We will be taking more commans here.
+We will be taking more commands here.
+\n